 It's a toolset and framework I'm building with Ali Pappa, and we hope it catches on.
 Inspired and incorporating elements from Conduction gestural vocabulary (Butch Morris) and other forms of musical group improvisation as well.

-"SOUND WORLDS" VIRTUAL SHOWS
+VIRTUAL SHOWS (2020)

 "The enemy of art is the absence of limitations." - Orson Welles